webscit/webscit.github.io/content/about.md

 publicly.
 During that period, he got more and more involved in the interactive-computing [Jupyter ecosystem](https://jupyter.org/).
-That materializes professionally by joining QuantStack - a company leader in Jupyter development - and on the community by becoming a distinguish contributors and the JupyterLab representative to the Jupyter software steering council in 2023.
+That materializes professionally by joining QuantStack - a company leader in Jupyter development - and on the community by becoming a distinguish contributor and the JupyterLab representative to the Jupyter software steering council in 2023.
 </td>
 <tr>